 Keep in mind that moving back to Australia does not necessarily impact your Australian citizenship.
 However, be aware of any potential tax implications and ensure you comply with Australian tax regulations upon your return.

-Financial Implications of Moving Back to Australia
+Financial Implications of Moving Back to Australia from America